Best Samsung phone 2024: The best Galaxy handsets across all budgets

 Cons

-There’s a lot of love for the smaller Galaxy S23.
-We expect the S24 to take the S23’s place in this chart, but we can’t say for certain until we’ve spent more time with it.
+There’s a lot of love for the smaller Galaxy S24.
 It’s not only much cheaper than the top-end Ultra model but it’s easier to hold, especially one-handed, with a pocketable compact design that’s still very much premium.

-In fact, the Galaxy S23 is one of few Android smartphones to offer truly premium specs in a smaller chassis.
-The 6.1-inch display, while smaller than the 6.6 inches of the S23 Plus and 6.8 inches of the S23 Ultra, boasts the same dynamic AMOLED 2X display with a super smooth 120Hz refresh rate, delivering vibrant colours and impressive brightness.
+In fact, the Galaxy S24 is one of few Android smartphones to offer truly premium specs in a smaller chassis, even if it has increased by 0.1 inches compared to the S23.
+The 6.2-inch display, while smaller than the 6.7 inches of the S24 Plus and 6.8 inches of the S23 Ultra, boasts the same dynamic AMOLED 2X display with a super smooth LTPO-enabled 120Hz refresh rate, delivering vibrant colours and impressive brightness.

-We found it perfectly fine for watching TikToks and YouTube videos, but those who like to watch Netflix on the go may prefer the larger, but near-identical, Galaxy S23 Plus.
+We found it perfectly fine for watching TikToks and YouTube videos, but those who like to watch Netflix or play games on the go may prefer the larger, but near-identical, Galaxy S24 Plus.

-We also love the versatility of the camera system, sporting three rear sensors including a rather powerful 3.5X telephoto zoom and an ultrawide for expansive shots.
-As you’d expect, images are reliably detailed and well-lit, even as light levels begin to drop, though it does suffer from Samsung’s signature OTT vibrancy which can be a little too much in some shots.
+Elsewhere, we love the versatility of the camera system, sporting three rear sensors including a 3.5X telephoto zoom and an ultrawide for expansive shots.
+As you’d expect, images are reliably detailed and well-lit, even as light levels begin to drop, though it uses the same hardware as the S23 and S22 so it’s starting to show its age compared to non-Samsung smartphones.

-There are also a bunch of ‘nice to have’ features like wireless charging, full IP68 dust and water resistance and a long-term software update promise of four OS upgrades and five years of security updates.
+There are also a bunch of ‘nice to have’ features like wireless charging, full IP68 dust and water resistance and, of course, access to Galaxy AI with its on-device capabilities including image editing, text editing and generation, voice recording dictation and much more.

-It’s not perfect, lacking the impressive main 200MP sensor of the top-end Ultra model, and it’s slow to charge at just 25W, but it’s a tempting pocketable flagship that ticks most boxes.
+It’s not perfect, lacking the impressive main 200MP sensor and 5x periscope of the top-end Ultra model, and it’s slow to charge at just 25W, but it’s a tempting pocketable flagship that ticks most boxes.

 Reviewer: Lewis Painter